 Women's College Basketball Analyst

-As a player, marketing executive and broadcaster, Debbie Antonelli has been a major influencer in the women’s college basketball circles, and has served as an analyst for ESPN, including games on SEC Network and Longhorn Network.
+As a player, marketing executive and broadcaster, Debbie Antonelli has been a major influencer in the women’s college basketball circles, and has served as an analyst for ESPN, including games on ACC Network, Longhorn Network and SEC Network.

 Her 29-year announcing career also includes games for CBS, Fox Sports Net, Big Ten Network, NBATV, Westwood One, in addition to being an analyst for the Indiana Fever since the WNBA started in 1997.
 Antonelli became the first woman in nearly 22 years to call an NCAA men’s basketball tournament game when she worked on first-round games in 2017.